-Stephen started attending classes in New York in 1974.
+Stephen started attending classes in New York in 1974 before returning to the UK in 1977.
 He is now retired from a career in IT and Project Management.
-Among his activities in the School, he looks after the Berkshire Branch and runs the Gita study weekends.
+Among his activities in the School, he looks after the Berkshire Branch and runs the Gita study weekends, as well as tutoring online and in-person groups.
 Stephen was co-opted

 Kumar Kumara is a retired Structural Engineer.
 He started studying philosophy in the School in London in 1973 and moved to the North East Branch in 1976.
 Kumar has been the Treasurer for the Branch for the last 35 years.
 He has also been tutoring both early and senior philosophy groups in the Branch for the last 35 years.
 Kumar was co-opted to the Executive Committee in 2020.

 Elizabeth joined SPES over 20 years ago and has been a tutor for ten years.

 She is now retired and her career has included being a Headteacher for 25 years, advisory Headteacher for London Challenge Schools Improvement Service, Director of Learning Alliance Academy and Head of Special Educational Needs & Disabilities Partnership.

 Elizabeth is a member of the Fellowship, was co-opted in 2021, and elected to the Executive Committee in 2022.

 Matt has worked in technology for over 25 years.
 Throughout a varied career, he has worked alongside some leading innovators and inspiring leaders at a range of companies in space technology, healthcare, government, and more recently at leading global internet players.
 Matt has been a student at the School, studying Philosophy and Economics for over 25 years and has been tutoring groups in the early years for over 15 years.
 He was co-opted to the Committee in 2019 and elected in 2020.